 Take The National Bank of Blacksburg, for example.
 In the first of two vicious attacks within just eight months, hackers managed to disable and alter anti-theft and anti-fraud protections and tap into hundreds of ATMs across North America to dispense funds from their customers’ accounts.
 Months later, hackers gained access to their network yet again through a compromised workstation.

-Collectively, The National Bank of Blacksburg experienced a loss of more than $2.4 million dollars and were slapped with a massive lawsuit.
+Collectively, The National Bank of Blacksburg experienced a loss of more than $2.4 million dollars and was slapped with a massive lawsuit.

 So, why did this happen?

-3 Reasons Why Your Bank Is At Risk Of Cyber Attacks
+Three Reasons Why You’re At Risk Of Cyber Attacks

 So, how can your bank better protect itself from a data breach?

 With the complexity of threats facing banks, it’s imperative to make sure that you’re working with a partner that has the right people, process, and technology, also known as the three pillars of cybersecurity, in place.

 Think about a stool with three legs on it: If you take away one of the legs on the stool, there’s an undeniable risk of falling when you try to sit down.
 Cybersecurity is the same principle.
 If you don’t have exactly the right talent, the right processes for that talent to follow, and the right technology to support your people and processes, your risk increases exponentially.

 While this may seem grim (because it is), there are many options available to banks to improve their security operations, protect their networks and customer data, and save what could potentially be millions in a data breach.